JuliaDiff/ChainRulesCore.jl/docs/src/arrays.md

 \end{equation}
 ```

-So we now have the matrix product rule, whose `frule` is
+This is the matrix product rule, whose `frule` is

 ```julia
 function frule(